 Not all fixes require buying specialized equipment.
 For dogs who may need better traction, put down rugs on slippery surfaces and/or slip booties onto their feet.

 “Even just using a towel under the belly to provide assistance on slippery floors or stairs can be helpful,” Dr. Pellin says.

 Though it’s difficult to contemplate, planning the end of your pet’s life is a necessary part of caring for a dog with terminal cancer, Dr. Pellin says.
-She urges owners to picture what they want it to look like.
-Would you prefer for euthanasia to occur in a clinic, or at home?
+She urges pet parents to picture what they want it to look like.
+Would you prefer for euthanasia to occur in a clinic or at home?
 Do you want other dogs or family members present?